LaurensVijnck/speech-api/README.md

 > Note: the `speech-api.yaml` contains hardcoded references to Terraform.
 Ideally these should
 > be injected via Terraform.
 There exists various libraries that could be used to this end.

+> Note: the versioning strategy for the API gateway is not entirely clear to me yet.
+When updating `speech-api.yaml` the
+> Terraform provider attempts to create a new version of the configuration.
+A possible solution may be
+> to version the configuration (did not investigate this in-depth).